 Five takeaways from the final weekend before the election

-Former presidents Barack Obama and Donald Trump traversed the Pennsylvania, as did current president Joe Biden, for their preferred candidates for governor and the closely-watched Senate race.
+In the final stretch of the campaign, former presidents Barack Obama and Donald Trump traversed the state of Pennsylvania, as did sitting president Joe Biden, for their preferred candidates for governor and the closely watched Senate race.

-Democrats are hoping that outrage about the Supreme Court overturning Roe v Wade in its Dobbs v Jackson Women’s Health Organization will galvanize voters whereas Republicans hope voters continue to blame the party that controls the White House, the House and the Senate for rising prices at the grocery store and crime.
+Democrats are hoping that outrage about the Supreme Court overturning Roe v Wade in its Dobbs v Jackson Women’s Health Organization decision will galvanise voters, whereas Republicans hope voters continue to blame the party that controls the White House, the House and the Senate for rising prices at the grocery store and crime.

 The race for the House could go either way – but Republicans hold the advantage